 Outdoor Education Courses Needed by GSNENY Volunteers

-If your troop wants to… You need at least one adult with your troop who has… Use camp property (daytime) with no cooking Site Orientation* (Camp specific) and First Aid/CPR Use camp property (daytime) with outdoor cooking Site Orientation* and Outdoor Skills and First Aid/CPR Have a sleepover in a lodge without outdoor activities Site Orientation* and First Aid/CPR Use a lodge for overnight camping with outdoor activities Site Orientation* and Outdoor Skills plus First Aid/CPR Go tent/shelter camping as a single troop Site Orientation* and First Aid/CPR plus either: Outdoor Skills with encampment or multi-troop overnight experience in tents OR Outdoor Skills and Tent Camping Participate in Service Unit Encampment/Multi-Troop Camping Site Orientation* and Outdoor Skills Take a day trip or overnight (not camping) Leadership Essentials (or GS Basics & Age Level) and First Aid Use the waterfront at camp Troops and Service Units are able to find qualified volunteers to run these activities for them, or are able to request certified individuals from the Outdoor Learning Specialist for a fee.
+If your troop wants to… You need at least one adult with your troop who has… Use camp property (daytime) with no cooking Site Orientation* (Camp specific) and First Aid/CPR Use camp property (daytime) with outdoor cooking Site Orientation* and Outdoor Skills and First Aid/CPR Have a sleepover in a lodge without outdoor activities Site Orientation* and First Aid/CPR Use a lodge for overnight camping with outdoor activities Site Orientation* and Outdoor Skills plus First Aid/CPR Go tent/shelter camping as a single troop Site Orientation* and First Aid/CPR plus either: Outdoor Skills with encampment or multi-troop overnight experience in tents OR Outdoor Skills and Tent Camping Participate in Service Unit Encampment/Multi-Troop Camping Site Orientation* and Outdoor Skills Take a day trip or overnight (not camping) Girl Scouting 101 and First Aid Use the waterfront at camp Troops and Service Units are able to find qualified volunteers to run these activities for them, or are able to request certified individuals from the Property Rentals Assistant for a fee.
 Copies of the appropriate certifications must be on file with council for a volunteer to be eligible to supervise waterfront activities on GSNENY properties.
 Regardless of whether or not an individual volunteers their time or receives a fee, all individuals supervising waterfront activities on a GSNENY property must be or become registered members of the Girl Scout movement.
 Use boats at camp

 * Site Orientation is now available as a home study or physical orientation!